 Step 2: Supplier payment

 The financing company pays your supplier through an approved method.
-Large and well-established suppliers within the USA or Canada that meet the finance company’s risk criteria may be paid by wire.
-All others will be paid using a letter of credit.
+Large and well-established suppliers within the US or Canada that meet the finance company’s risk criteria may be paid by wire.
+All others are paid using a letter of credit.

 A letter of credit guarantees their payment, provided they meet the pre-agreed quality and delivery criteria.
 Note that all foreign suppliers are paid with a letter of credit or similar instrument.
 They cannot be prepaid using a wire transfer.